baihongjie/selfdrivingcar/TrafficSignClassifier/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs:
+Here are sixteen German traffic signs:

 ![Yield](https://github.com/baihongjie/selfdrivingcar/blob/master/TrafficSignClassifier/download1.jpg?raw=true)
 ![Stop](https://github.com/baihongjie/selfdrivingcar/blob/master/TrafficSignClassifier/download2.jpg?raw=true)